 Our conveyancer has advised that he intends to complete and exchange simultaneously on the disposal of our £425,000 garden flat in Carisbrooke on Thursday in a week.
 The management company has quoted £300 for Certificate of Compliance, insurance certificate and previous years service charge statements.
 Is it legal for a freeholder to charge an administration fee for a flat conveyance in Carisbrooke?

 For the majority of leasehold sales in Carisbrooke conveyancing will involve, queries regarding the management of a building inevitably needing to be answered directly by the freeholder or its agent, this includes :

 Where consent is required before sale in Carisbrooke

 Registering of the assignment of the change of lessee after a sale

-I bought a 2 bed flat in Carisbrooke, conveyancing having been completed half a dozen years ago.
-Can you please calculate a probable premium for a statutory lease extension?
-Corresponding flats in Carisbrooke with over 90 years remaining are worth £197,000.
-The average or mid-range amount of ground rent is £55 levied per year.
-The lease runs out on 21st October 2075
+I own a 2 bed flat in Carisbrooke, conveyancing having been completed 5 years ago.
+Can you shed any light on how much the price could be for a 90 year extension to my lease?
+Comparable flats in Carisbrooke with over 90 years remaining are worth £176,000.
+The average or mid-range amount of ground rent is £50 invoiced every year.
+The lease expires on 21st October 2099

-With only 56 years unexpired we estimate the premium for your lease extension to range between £29,500 and £34,000 plus costs.
+With 80 years unexpired we estimate the price of your lease extension to range between £8,600 and £9,800 plus costs.

-The suggested premium range that we have given is a general guide to costs for renewing a lease, but we are not able to provide the actual costs in the absence of detailed investigations.
+The suggested premium range that we have given is a general guide to costs for renewing a lease, but we are not able to provide the actual costs in the absence of comprehensive investigations.
 You should not use this information in tribunal or court proceedings.
-There may be additional issues that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
-You should not take any other action placing reliance on this information without first getting professional advice.
+There are no doubt other concerns that need to be considered and you obviously should be as accurate as possible in your negotiations.
+Neither should you take any other action placing reliance on this information without first seeking the advice of a professional.